schmidsi/melon-reporting/docs/01-thesis/05-solution/07-AuditingContract.md

 The benefits of this overweigh the slightly higher complexity on adding an audit.

 As _Variant 1 - Array with shifting indices_ is very similar to _Variant 2_, we implemented both versions.
-In the next two chapters, we look at the implementation as well as resulting gas costs and method invocation complexity through tests.
+Let us look at the implementation as well as resulting gas costs and method invocation complexity through tests.

 ## Implementation
 TODO

-## Tests
+## Variant specific tests
-TODO graphs of implemented tests (all the timelines...)

 ### insertAudit Gas cost
 This is the default gas value that a block currently can hold: